13 April 2012

 • 50 g. parmigiano reggiano

-2. In a small bowl, mix Marsala and tomato concentrate.
-Set aside.
+2. In a bowl, mix the Marsala and tomato concentrate then set aside.

-4. Add ground beef and pork.
-Cook until they change color, about 8 minutes.
+4. Add the beef and pork.
+Cook until they change color, about 10 minutes.

-5. Pour Marsala and tomato mixture.
-Pour tomato puree.
+5. Pour the Marsala mixture and the tomato puree.

-6. If you emptied the can or bottle of tomato puree, pour the water inside and swirl it.
-Pour water in the pan.
-Cook for 30 minutes in low fire.
+6. If you emptied the can or bottle of tomato puree, pour the water inside and swirl it then pour it in the saucepan.
+Simmer for 30 minutes on low fire.

-7. Meantime, boil water for the pasta.
-Leave until it boils.
+7. Meantime, in another saucepan, start boiling the water for the pasta.

-9. Add torn basil leaves and season with nutmeg, salt & pepper.
+9. Add the basil leaves and season with nutmeg, salt & pepper.

-10. When water for the pasta boils, cook pasta a bit more than halfway through the suggested cooking time.
-If it says in the packaging to cook 13 minutes, cook the pasta only for 9 minutes.
+10. When the water for the pasta boils, pour the pasta in the water and cook them a bit more than halfway through the suggested cooking time.
+If it says in the packaging to cook 13 minutes, cook the pasta for only 9 minutes.
 The pasta should cook more in the oven so they should still remain very al dente.

-11. Mix pasta with the sauce.
-It should have a lot of sauce so that it doesn't dry up after baking.
+11. Mix the pasta with the sauce.
+It should have a lot of sauce so that it doesn't dry up during baking.

 13. Cover the bottom and sides with the grilled aubergine slices.
 Leave the slices that you put on the sides longer than the border so that you can fold them on top after filling up the baking dish with the pasta.

-14. Mix pasta with the different kind of cheese, leaving a little bit of grated parmigiano reggiano for sprinkling on top.
+14. Mix the pasta with the different kinds of cheese, leaving a little bit of grated parmigiano reggiano for sprinkling on top.

-15. Fill up baking dish with the pasta until the border.
+15. Fill up the baking dish with the pasta until the border.

 16. Cover the pasta with the sliced aubergines that you left hanging on the sides.
 Cover with a slice or two on top.